-Details of the related party transactions of the Group for the year ended 31 December 2022 are set out in note 27 to the consolidated financial statements of this annual report.
+Details of the related party transactions of the Group for the year ended 31 December 2023 are set out in note 27 to the consolidated financial statements of this annual report.
 None of the related party transactions constituted a connected transaction or continuing connected transaction subject to independent Shareholders' approval, annual review and all disclosure requirements in Chapter 14A of the Listing Rules.
+The remuneration for key management personnel of the Group referred to in note 27 to the consolidated financial statements of this annual report constituted continuing connected transactions which were fully exempt pursuant to Rule 14A.95 of the Listing Rules.